 It is now common for a grocery store (or similar retail spaces) to do considerable analysis of the “traffic flow” of their customers.
 Doing this lets the store recognize the areas that are frequented by most/many customers and also the common pairings or patterns of multiple areas that are frequented in the same visit by many customers.
 This could be reasons that help the customer (putting frequent items near the front of the store, putting common combinations near each other), or that help the store despite the customer (putting frequent items or frequent combinations far apart, to force the customer to walk through the rest of the store), but either way, someone is benefiting and expects to be able to gather the information to implement their policy.

 However, the store does not need to have any information about the actual identity of the people being tracked.
-Further, the store needs to track people that have no relationship with the store, and are not associating to the store’s network.
+Further, the store needs to track people that have no relationship with the store, and are not associating to the store’s network, e.g. through tracking the MAC addresses of public/non-associated frames from their Wi-Fi devices.

 To discover useful patterns, the store needs to track individuals for a reasonable period of time – say, roughly a half hour at a minimum.